srMarquinho/ultimate-dividend-portfolio/README.md

 1. Install and authorize scripts.
 That's necessary to give scripts access to your sheets.
 You will only need to do this once.

-    In the top menu click "PORTFOLIO" > "Welcome"
+    - In the top menu click "PORTFOLIO" > "Install"

-    This will give you a sidebar where you can stay up to date with any update.

     <div><img src="./images/PortfolioMenu.png" width="300"></div>
+    --
     <div><img src="./images/Authorisation.png" width="300"></div>
+    --
     <div><img src="./images/Verify.png" width="300"></div>
+    --
     <div><img src="./images/Allow.png" width="300"></div>
+    - After giving the permissions, due to security polices you will have to click install again to actually run the install this time.
+If you see the Welcome side bar you are ready.
+(I know, a bit annoying planning a work around in the future)
+    -  In the top menu click "PORTFOLIO" > "Install"

-    Don't worry.
+    - Don't worry.
 This is open source.
 Google just wants to ensure you are aware a script will run.
+    - The sidebar is where you can stay up to date with any update.

 ## :beginner: Instructions